Wild Ramification and the Cotangent Bundle: Ramification

 {\rm 1.} The last graded piece $G^{(r)}$ is an abelian group killed by $p$.

 {\rm 2.} Assume that the residue field $F$ is finitely generated over a perfect subfield $k$.
 Then, there is a canonical injection

 \end{cor}

 \begin{proof} 1.
-By a standard limit argument, we may assume that the residue field $F$ is finitely generated over a perfect subfield $k$.
+By a standard limit argument as in the proof of \cite[Theorem 2.15]{AS2}, we may assume that the residue field $F$ is finitely generated over a perfect subfield $k$.
 There exist a $G$-torsor $V\to U=X\sm D$ and an isomorphism $\hat {\cal O}_{X,\xi}\to {\cal O}_K$ as in Proposition \ref{prequiv}.
 Then, by Proposition \ref{prequiv}, after replacing $X$ by a neighborhood of $\xi$ if necessary, the ramification of $V$ over $U$ along $D$ is bounded by $R+$.
 Further, by the definition of the ramification group recalled above, we have an isomorphism $\widetilde G^{(R)}_{\bar \xi}\to G^{(r)}$.
 Hence the assertion follows by Proposition \ref{prmain}.1.

-2. It suffices to take a uniformizer and the stalk of the characteristic form (\ref{eqdfcf}) at the corresponding $\bar F$-point of $\widetilde D$. \end{proof}
+2. It suffices to take a uniformizer and the stalk of the characteristic form (\ref{eqdfcf}) at the corresponding $\bar F$-point of $\widetilde Z$. \end{proof}

 Let $X$ be a smooth scheme over a perfect field $k$ and $D$ be a smooth irreducible divisor of $X$.
-Let $V\to U=X\sm D$ be a finite \'etale Galois covering wildly ramified along $D$.
+Let $V\to U=X\sm D$ be a finite \'etale Galois covering not tamely ramified along $D$.
 Then by Proposition \ref{prequiv}, after shrinking $D$, there exists a rational number $r>1$ such that, for $R=rD$, the ramification of $V$ over $U$ along $D$ is bounded by $R+$ and is non-degenerate at multiplicity $R$.
 By Lemma \ref{lmcut}, for every closed point $x$, there exists a curve $C\subset X$ meeting $D$ transversally at $x$ such that the pull-back of $V$ to $C$ is wildly ramified at $x$.